39 years of supporting and nurturing SA’s best local and original music

 Cape Town Naked Bike Ride

-Curb the indecent exposure of our planet and dare to bare it all through the streets of the Mother City
+Curb the indecent exposure of our planet and dare to bare it all while cycling through the streets of the Mother City

-Cyclists strip down for the third annual Cape Town Naked Bike Ride on Saturday, 9 March 2013, as a precursor to the Cape Argus Pick n Pay Cycle Tour and as a colourful protest against car culture and oil dependency.
+Cyclists strip down for the fourth annual Cape Town Naked Bike Ride (CTNBR), a local chapter of the World Naked Bike Ride, on Saturday, 8 March 2014 as a precursor to the Cape Argus Pick n Pay Cycle Tour and as a colourful protest against car culture and oil dependency.

-The World Naked Bike Ride (WNBR), a global initiative hosted in over 50 cities, seeks to create awareness around environmental issues, to celebrate the power and individuality of the human body and to highlight the dangers faced by cyclists on local roads.
-All participating countries in the southern hemisphere will drop their tops and bottoms on the same day (9 March) to unite in a peaceful, imaginative and somewhat insane demonstration for these worthy causes.
+The World Naked Bike Ride (WNBR), a global initiative hosted in around 70 cities, seeks to create awareness around environmental issues, to celebrate the power and individuality of the human body and to highlight the dangers faced by cyclists on local roads.
+All participating countries in the Southern Hemisphere will drop their tops and bottoms on the same day (8 March) to unite in a peaceful, imaginative and somewhat insane demonstration for these worthy causes.

 - Curb car culture